-Our cost comparison assumes that the edit threshold $t$ is less than the number of query edged; otherwise, the problem is subgraph isomorphism with no label constraints, which is not addressed in this paper.
-With that assumption, we want to compare the costs of verifying the candidates for EXED and WCED and find out the conditions under which one outperforms the other.
+\para{Cost Model Comparison.} We compare the costs of verifying the candidates for EXED and WCED and identify the conditions under which one outperforms the other.
+Our comparison assumes that the threshold $t$ is less than the number of query edges; otherwise, the problem is subgraph isomorphism with no label constraints, which is not addressed in this paper.

-When the edit distance threshold is larger than zero, the cost of verifying a candidate in EXED is higher than that in WCED, because edit operations can happen on any label in EXED while they are fixed in WCED.
-In this case, when the number of candidates for WCED and EXED are roughly the same, WCED will outperform EXED.
-In other words, WCED outperforms EXED if the number of candidates for the original query is small (See Equation~\ref{eq:Cnq}).
-With few candidates we expect to have fewer isomorphic matches, and this a scenario studied in this paper where matches with edit distance larger than zero are relevant.
+For an edit distance threshold larger than zero, the cost of verifying a candidate in EXED is higher than that in WCED, because edit operations can happen on any label in EXED while the labels are all fixed in WCED.
+Hence if the number of candidates for WCED and EXED are roughly the same, WCED will outperform EXED.
+In other words, WCED outperforms EXED if the number of candidates for the original query is small.
+This is a more plausible scenario for our queries; otherwise edit operations are less likely to be considered.
 The next lemma shows what happens when this condition does not hold.